rural-dev/rural-dev/README.md

 # Rural-Dev
 Hi there 👋, I'm Aziz — a Full Stack engineer & freelancer at [Upwork](https://www.upwork.com/freelancers/~018467d55c4bde0a45).
-I’m currently working on **Django-React-ReactNative** project for one of my client and also working on my side project using **Adonis-GraphQL-Next.js**.
+I’m currently working on **Django-React-ReactNative** project for my side project.

 ## ⚡ Fun fact
 - I’m currently learning how to sleep eary.